The Boring Monopole: Phenomenological Implications

 \subsection{GUT phase transitions}

 Although we considered the simplest possible case of a scalar potential with true vacuum at $\phi =0$, monopole decay may also be relevant for theories where the field values at the monopole core may not be at the precise true vacuum, but simply in the basin of attraction of the true vacuum.
-This can have implications for the lifetime of the electroweak vacuum in the SM.
-As is well known, current experimental measurements of the top Yukawa indicate that the Higgs potential may have a second minimum at a large field value $v_h \gtrsim 10^{10} \GeV$~\cite{Buttazzo:2013uya}.
+This can have implications for the lifetime of the current vacuum state of the universe.
 If the UV completion of the SM is described by a GUT, then it is possible that the universe is in a metastable phase described by